Random Splitting of Fluid Models: Positive Lyapunov Exponents: Motivating models: Conservative Lorenz-96 and 2d Euler

 \begin{theorem} For any generic orbit $\mathcal{X}$ of either the Lorenz or Euler random splittings, there exists a unique $P_h$-invariant measure on $\mathcal{X}$ for every $h>0$.
 Furthermore, this measure is absolutely continuous with respect to the volume form $\vol$ on $\mathcal X$ and, respectively, on $\mathcal{M}_{Lorenz}(x)$ or $\mathcal{M}_{Euler}(q)$. \end{theorem}

-\Cref{thrm:models_ergodic} requires the assumption in \Cref{sec:splitting} that the support of the time distribution $\rho$ contains an interval $(0,\epsilon)$.
-Note Integrability Condition \ref{cond:int1} holds for both models by \Cref{lem:bounded} since $\mathcal{V}$-orbits are bounded and the splitting vector fields are smooth, so \eqref{eq:bound} is satisfied in each case.
+\Cref{thrm:models_ergodic} requires the assumption in \Cref{sec:splitting} that the support of the time distribution $\rho$ contains an interval \aa{$[0,\epsilon)$}.
+Note \Cref{cond:bound} holds for both models by \Cref{lem:bound} since $\mathcal{V}$-orbits are bounded and the splitting vector fields are smooth.
 By the discussion in \Cref{sec:exponents} the Lyapunov exponents of any such splitting on a generic orbit exist and are constant for $\vol$-almost every $x$ and almost every sequence of times $\tau$.

 \begin{remark} For both Lorenz and Euler, not only is Lebesgue measure in the ambient space, and therefore its disintegration onto $\mathcal{V}$-orbits (intended in the classical measure-theoretic sense), invariant under $P_h$ for any $h>0$, but it is also invariant under $\Phi_{h\tau}$ for every $\tau$.
 This follows from the fact that the $\{V_j\}_{j=1}^n$ are divergence free in both models, and thus each $\phi_t^{(i)}$ preserves Lebesgue measure in the ambient space for every $t$. \end{remark}